FranktheFlamingo/hello-world/README.md

 # hello-world
-Potatory for learning the GitHub flow
+Repository for learning the GitHub flow

+I'm an interior designer who loves technology and smart home devices.
+I'm learning to github and coding to be able to further assist clients and myself.